-Dolmabahce Palace (Dolmabahce Sarayi) is an opulent nineteenth century palace on the Bosphorus which twice served as the seat of the Ottoman Empire.
+Located within central Istanbul, Dolmabahce Palace or Dolmabahce Sarayi is an opulent 19th century palace on the Bosphorus River in Turkey which twice served as the seat of the Ottoman Empire.

 Today, Dolmabahce Palace is a museum.
 Entry by guided tour only and if you’re planning to visit all the sections, a tour can take up to two and a half hours.

 Begun in 1842 under Sultan Abdulmecit I, Dolmabahce Palace was completed in 1853 and first became the base of the Ottoman Empire as well as the home of Sultan Abdulmecit from 1856.
 Previously, the Sultan and his family lived at the medieval Topkapi Palace but wanted a more luxurious and modern residence.